crpietschmann/portfolio/_imports/_posts/2007-02-19-ive-been-slacking-lately.markdown

   - /post.aspx?id=5a64fa6d-adb0-4dd2-b572-b42ce2847494
 ---
 <!-- more -->

-<P>Basically, I haven't been working on much in my spare time lately.</P>
+Basically, I haven't been working on much in my spare time lately.

-<P>A week and a half ago, my wife and I got back from spending a week in Punta Cana, Dominican Republic.
+A week and a half ago, my wife and I got back from spending a week in Punta Cana, Dominican Republic.
 We went to an all inclusive resort and everything was very relaxing.
-Neither of us had ever flown, so this was a whole new experience for both.</P>
+Neither of us had ever flown, so this was a whole new experience for both.

-<P>Well, it basically took a week to get back in the flow of things&nbsp;after being in paradise for a week.
-And, now that I'm back in the flow, I'll be continuing work on all my side projects.</P>
+Well, it basically took a week to get back in the flow of things after being in paradise for a week.
+And, now that I'm back in the flow, I'll be continuing work on all my side projects.